privacyguides/privacyguides.org/docs/security/multi-factor-authentication.en.md

 #### Time-based One-time Password (TOTP)

 SSH MFA can also be set up using TOTP.
 DigitalOcean has provided a tutorial [How To Set Up Multi-Factor Authentication for SSH on Ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-20-04).
-Most things should be the same regardless of distribution, however the package manager commands—such as "apt-get"—and package names may differ.
+Most things should be the same regardless of distribution, however the package manager commands—such as `apt-get`—and package names may differ.

 ### KeePass (and KeePassXC)

 KeePass and KeePassXC databases can be secured using Challenge-Response or HOTP as a second factor authentication.
 Yubico has provided a document for KeePass [Using Your YubiKey with KeePass](https://support.yubico.com/hc/en-us/articles/360013779759-Using-Your-YubiKey-with-KeePass) and there is also one on the [KeePassXC](https://keepassxc.org/docs/#faq-yubikey-2fa) website.

+--8<-- "includes/abbreviations.en.md"